vartikajn07/react-job-listing-website/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Your app is ready to be deployed!
+This app is ready to be deployed!